-- Volume 4: NIST Big Data Security and Privacy Requirements, Version 1.0.
-The focus of the NBD-PWG Security and Privacy Subgroup is to form a community of interest from industry, academia, and government with the goal of developing consensus on a reference architecture to handle security and privacy issues across all stakeholders.
-This includes understanding what standards are available or under development, as well as identifying which key organizations are working on these standards. - o The scope of the Subgroup's work includes the following topics, some of which will be addressed in future versions of this Volume: - o Provide a context from which to begin Big Data-specific security and privacy discussions; - o Gather input from all stakeholders regarding security and privacy concerns in Big Data processing, storage, and services; - Analyze/prioritize a list of challenging security and privacy requirements that may delay or prevent adoption of Big Data deployment; - Develop a Security and Privacy Reference Architecture that supplements the NIST Big Data Reference Architecture (NBDRA); - o Produce a working draft of this Big Data Security and Privacy document; - Develop Big Data security and privacy taxonomies; - Explore mapping between the Big Data security and privacy taxonomies and the NBDRA; - o Explore mapping between the use cases and the NBDRA; - While there are many issues surrounding Big Data security and privacy, the focus of this Subgroup is on the technology aspects of security and privacy with respect to Big Data. - Volume 5: NIST Big Data Architectures White Paper Survey, Version 1.0.
+- The scope of the Subgroup's work includes the following topics, some of which will be addressed in future versions of this Volume: - Provide a context from which to begin Big Data-specific security and privacy discussions; - Gather input from all stakeholders regarding security and privacy concerns in Big Data processing, storage, and services; - Analyze/prioritize a list of challenging security and privacy requirements that may delay or prevent adoption of Big Data deployment; - Develop a Security and Privacy Reference Architecture that supplements the NIST Big Data Reference Architecture (NBDRA); - Produce a working draft of this Big Data Security and Privacy document; - Develop Big Data security and privacy taxonomies; - Explore mapping between the Big Data security and privacy taxonomies and the NBDRA; - Explore mapping between the use cases and the NBDRA; - While there are many issues surrounding Big Data security and privacy, the focus of this Subgroup is on the technology aspects of security and privacy with respect to Big Data. - Volume 5: NIST Big Data Architectures White Paper Survey, Version 1.0.
 This volume was prepared by the NBD-PWG Reference Architecture Subgroup.
-The effort focused on developing an open reference Big Data architecture that achieves the following objectives: - o Provides a common language for the various stakeholders; - o Encourages adherence to common standards, specifications, and patterns; - o Provides consistent methods for implementation of technology to solve similar problem sets; - Illustrates and improve understanding of the various Big Data components, processes, and systems, in the context of vendor- and technology-agnostic Big Data conceptual model; - o Provides a technical reference for U.S. government departments, agencies, and other consumers to understand, discuss, categorize, and compare Big Data solutions; - Facilitates the analysis of candidate standards for interoperability, portability, reusability, and extendibility.
+The effort focused on developing an open reference Big Data architecture that achieves the following objectives: - Provides a common language for the various stakeholders; - Encourages adherence to common standards, specifications, and patterns; - Provides consistent methods for implementation of technology to solve similar problem sets; - Illustrates and improve understanding of the various Big Data components, processes, and systems, in the context of vendor- and technology-agnostic Big Data conceptual model; - Provides a technical reference for U.S. government departments, agencies, and other consumers to understand, discuss, categorize, and compare Big Data solutions; - Facilitates the analysis of candidate standards for interoperability, portability, reusability, and extendibility.